-WASHINGTON-On Wednesday, March 25th, the United States House of Representatives passed HR 146, the Omnibus Public Lands bill, which includes designation of the Washington-Rochambeau Revolutionary Route (W3R) National Historic Trail in Section 5204.
-The W3R trail extends 685 miles from Newport, RI to Yorktown, VA, including 52 miles along the coast of the Delaware River in Pennsylvania.
-In PA, the W3R bill cosponsors include: both Senators Casey and Specter and Congressmen Patrick Murphy, Chaka Fattah, Allison Schwartz, Robert Brady and Joseph Sestak - the entire Philadelphia area delegation - all of whom praised Congressional approval of the Omnibus Public Lands bills S 22 and HR 146, which passed by a vote of 285 -140.
+WASHINGTON-On Monday, March 30, 2009, President Obama signed the Wilderness Protection /Omnibus Public Lands bill that the United States House of Representatives passed as HR 146 last week - including designation of the Washington-Rochambeau Revolutionary Route (W3R) National Historic Trail (Sec.
+5204).
+The W3R trail extends 685 miles from Newport, RI to Yorktown, VA, including 52 miles along PA's Delaware River coast.- the first National Historic Trail in NE USA.
+W3R PA thanks W3R bill cosponsors: Senators Casey and Specter and Congressmen Patrick Murphy, Chaka Fattah, Allison Schwartz, Robert Brady and Joseph Sestak - the entire Philadelphia area delegation - all of whom praised Congressional approval of the Omnibus Public Lands bills S 22 and HR 146, which passed the House by a vote of 285 -140.
 Congressman Murphy said, "This is a great day for all of us in Pennsylvania who enjoy the rich heritage of our Commonwealth and the great history of our nation.
 The designation of the National Historic Trail and rededication of the Delaware and Lehigh National Heritage Corridor will boost our economy through increased tourism across Pennsylvania and benefit all future generations by giving them a chance to take advantage of these historic and natural resources."